 Matterform

-A private-label home goods brand built around AI-assisted product development, omni-channel distribution, and a purpose-built internal ERP.
+Better solutions, thoughtfully made.
+A direct-to-consumer home goods brand built around AI-assisted product development, sustainable in-house manufacturing, and omni-channel distribution.

 What started as a side project is now an omni-channel operating business.

-Matterform is a private-label home goods brand I founded in 2020.
-The catalog is designed, prototyped, and — for most SKUs — manufactured in-house.
-What began as a single product on Amazon now ships across five channels: Amazon FBA (the flagship), an AI-coded Shopify storefront at matterform.io, plus Walmart, Etsy, and eBay stores.
+Matterform is a direct-to-consumer home goods brand I founded in 2020.
+Every SKU is designed, prototyped, and manufactured in-house.
+What began as a few products on Etsy later scaled with Amazon FBA as the flagship channel, alongside an AI-coded Shopify storefront at matterform.io, plus Walmart, Etsy, and eBay stores.

 Every part of the operation — product development, manufacturing, listing creation, ad management, forecasting, fulfillment — is a lever I pull personally.
-AI is the force multiplier that makes a one-person operator competitive with brands that have a full team behind each function.
+AI is the force multiplier that makes a one-person operator viable at this scale.

 Amazon pays the bills.
 The other four channels compound the brand.